AhmedYasser5/function_plotter/README.md

 * Using the open source GTK platform, meaning that the program can be configured to work on different operating systems.
 * Plotting arbitrary polynomials containing only numbers, 'x', and operators ('+', '-', '*', '/', '^').
 * Input validation and error handling.
-Explanations for different errors will be provided.
+Explanations for different errors are provided in the [Examples section](#examples) below.
 * Inspection of plots using the mouse.
 If you click and drag over a certain point, you will get its coordinates.

 ## Getting Started